-One year after the bow area was coated with Ecospeed, the rest of the underwater hull of Royal Research Ship (RRS) James Clark Ross was given the same treatment in Frederikshavn, Denmark.
+In August the bow area of the underwater hull of Royal Research Ship (RRS) James Clark Ross was coated with Ecospeed in Frederikshavn, Denmark.
 The ship is one of two ice-strengthened research vessels operated by British Antarctic Survey (BAS).

 Ecospeed has received the Lloyd’s Register certificate that recognizes the coating as an abrasion resistant ice coating.
 This allows owners of vessels intending to navigate in ice conditions to reduce the scantlings of the ice belt, the area on the bow just above the waterline that is most prone to mechanical damage from sailing through ice, if this area is coated with Ecospeed.

 Researching the Antarctic continent

 British Antarctic Survey (BAS) is a component of the Natural Environment Research Council (NERC).
 Based in Cambridge, United Kingdom, it has, for over 60 years, undertaken the majority of Britain's scientific research on and around the Antarctic continent.

 Their two ice-strengthened ships sustain the Antarctic operations.
 While RRS Ernest Shackleton is primarily a logistics ship used for the re-supply of stations, RRS James Clark Ross has some of Britain's most advanced facilities for oceanographic research on board and is the platform for most of the marine science undertaken.